yannklein/react-workshop/README.md

 <br>
 Follow these steps:

-- In your terminal, go to the folder in which you would like to build your react app.
+- In your terminal, **go to the folder in which you would like to build your react app**.

 - Then, run the below code: